Wool Carpet Pros and Cons

 Captain’s warning!
 Wool’s natural stain resistance is excellent against oils.
 However, it’s not so excellent against spills.
 Just like wool carpet can be dyed to give it color (think of a wool rug), spilled juice can also dye it.
 If you want to protect against these kinds of stains, make sure your wool carpet comes with stain protection applied at the factory.

 Wool and polyester carpet are the go-to carpets when comfort is the highest priority.
 Wool is unique because it combines softness with springiness.
 Where many soft carpets crush easily, wool carpet maintains its comfort for years.

 Wool carpet comes off the sheep’s back and can be manufactured without any dyes or synthetic chemicals.
 This makes it hypoallergenic (for those not allergic to wool) and great for parents who are concerned about exposing their kids to chemicals.

-One-way wool carpet might justify its cost is by reducing your heating and air conditioning bills.
+The one-way wool carpet might justify its cost is by reducing your heating and air conditioning bills.
 Wool is a great insulator, so it will limit the transfer of heat (or cool air) from the outside world into your home.

 Wool doesn’t melt.
-It has a natural fire resistance.
+It has natural fire resistance.
 While this is a cool benefit, its practicality may be of little benefit.
-One “benefit” is it will not melt if you drop a cigarette on the carpet like other fibers will.
+One “benefit” is it will not melt if you drop a cigarette on the carpet as other fibers will.
 The flaw in this is that if you invest in wool carpet, you’ll probably make sure people aren’t dropping their cigarettes on it.
 Also, while it may not burn up in a fire, it will surely be damaged by smoke and debris.